erroronline1/caro/readme.md

 ```
 ; general application settings
 [application]
+cron = 1440 ; minutes for a refresh in case of landing page request after last automated cron has been initialized. choose wisely as this affects the performance.
 debugging = no ; yes, no; enables or disables error messages
 defaultlanguage = "en" ; default fallback application language: en, de, etc. according to available language.XX.json files; user can customize within profile
 issue_mail = "issues@companymail.tld" ; address for application and security issues